 There is no fixed answer to how long audio audit recordings should be.
 Make sure the recordings are long enough to be useful, but not so long that they’ll be a problem to recover.

 The biggest limiting factor is the likelihood of having problems uploading audio audit data to your server due to poor internet connectivity.
 If this is a factor, limit the duration of recordings as much as possible.
 This could be a reason to use time-based as opposed to question-based durations for audio audit recordings.
-Large recordings can be submitted to a laptop running SurveyCTO’s desktop client, SurveyCTO Sync, as discussed above.
+Large recordings can be submitted to a laptop running SurveyCTO’s desktop client, SurveyCTO Desktop, as discussed above.

 What are the ethical considerations?